ankitsingh015/pii-detector-hj-main/deployment_strategy_candidate_full_name.md

 ## Recommended Architecture

-Given Flixkart’s architecture , the optimal, scalable, and low-latency deployment for the PII Detector & Redactor is as follows:
+Given Flixkart’s architecture, the optimal, scalable, and low-latency deployment for the PII Detector & Redactor is as follows:

 ### **1. API Gateway or Ingress Plugin (Preferred)**